Asymptotic security analysis of teleportation based quantum cryptography: Modifications to the GR10 protocol and their security analysis

 It is worth mentioning that the lower bound for the secret-key fraction computed above implies that the modified GR10 protocol works for $n_1=n_2$ and, in particular, for $n_1=n_2=1$.
 The latter case corresponds to using the standard and deterministic probabilistic teleportation protocol to establish a secret-key between Alice and Bob, where Alice teleports only the states $|+\rangle$ and $|-\rangle$.
 In other words, this means that by using the teleportation protocol as originally presented \cite{ben93}, we can establish a secret key between Alice and Bob employing only orthogonal states to encode be bit values teleported from Alice to Bob.
 There is no need to use non-orthogonal states as in the BB84 or B92 protocols \cite{ben84,ben92}.

 This ``counterintuitive'' behavior is readily understood by noting that the teleportation protocol has a built-in probabilistic aspect that cannot be overcome by any ``superpowerful'' quantum Eve.
 Indeed, if quantum mechanics is the correct description of nature, no one, not even Eve, has control over what will be the Bell state measured by Alice.
 This inherently probabilistic aspect of the quantum teleportation protocol precludes Eve from tampering with the teleportation protocol without being detected by Alice and Bob.
 This is so because the unitary operations that Bob needs to implement on his qubits at the end of the protocol are dictated by what Alice informs him of the results of her Bell state measurements and by the entangled resource shared between them.
 In this way, if Eve probes too deep trying to figure out the state teleported to Bob, she will cause changes to the Bell state shared between Alice and Bob.
 As such, the correct unitary operation that Bob must implement to correct his qubit will change too.
-Bob, being unaware of this change, will implement the unitary operation associated to the original Bell state shared with Alice.
+Bob, being unaware of this change, will implement the unitary operation associated with the original Bell state shared with Alice.
 The use of the wrong unitary operation will make Bob assign the wrong value for the bit teleported from Alice and will lead to Alice and Bob detecting the presence of Eve when they compare the bit values of a sample of the shared string of bits.
-Mathematically, this intuitive fact will eventually reflect itself in a positive secret-key rate $r$ even when $n_1=n_2$.
+Mathematically, this intuitive fact will eventually reflect itself in a positive secret-key rate $r$ even when $n_1=n_2$.\footnote{We can also intuitively understand the security of the GR10 protocol noting that the states prepared by Alice are not sent from her to Bob, they are teleported, which prevents Eve from having a direct access to those states.
+This is a key difference from the BB84 protocol, where the states encoding the bits are directly sent to Bob.
+The teleportation of orthogonal states, instead of their direct transmission, together with the inherent random aspect of the measuring results of Alice during the implementation of the teleportation protocol forbid the undetected cloning of those states by Eve.}